NecsusECS/Necsus/README.md

 To create new entities, use a `Spawn` directive.
 This takes a single argument, which is the initial set of components to attach to the newly minted entity.

+There are two ways to spawn an entity, `Spawn` and `FullSpawn`.
+Under the covers, they do the same thing.
+The difference is that `FullSpawn` returns the generated `EntityId`, and `Spawn` does not.
+In general, you should use `Spawn` over `FullSpawn` whenever possible.

 ```nim
 import necsus